 6. Feet and Knees:

 Brushing quickly over the feet and knees, I believe that your knees should be soft while standing still, never locked.
 Your knees should be facing forward.
 When we are moving, I would suggest bending your knees more than you do.
 We gain strength and stability from bending our knees.
 In the feet, I like to align the center of my kneecap with the center of my second toe.
 Esther Gohkale suggests that your feet would be turned out only about 5-10 degrees from straight.
 This is what she found in her research.

 We should not be using the ideas of ballet in tango.
 To turn your feet outward a lot is actually not helpful.
 The shape you are creating is a triangle, which is very stable if we were to stand on two feet.
 The problem is that in tango we often stand only on one foot.
 A quick trick to try is to turn your foot outward, then pick up your other leg and see if you feel stable.
 Almost always people will relax the tension and their hips will align to point in the direction their standing foot is pointing.

 Here are some examples of what many people do and I would suggest that you do not do.

 In summary, our tango posture should be a natural thing.
 The problem with “natural” is that we have deviated as a society away from how our bodies are intended to be.
-Whenever I look at old photos of tango dancers in the 40’s I never see them touching heads (unless they are pictures from movies), I always see them with great tall posture and distance in the shoulders away from one another.
-With these tips above, try not to let your partner change your good tango posture technique.
+With the tips above, try not to let your partner change your good tango posture technique.
 Work at making your technique straight and connected.
 Abrazos – Adam